Why You Should Invest Now In DERMS

 As a management tool, DERMS can help enroll and control devices, optimize for time of use rates, and even unify DERs to form a virtual power plant.
 DERMS solutions are designed to manage a variety of tasks by interconnecting and unifying various devices.
 Through that, utilities can use resources previously outside of their purview, by tapping into renewable energies and enhanced conservation efforts.

 Problems with old outdated infrastructure and dated grid models continue to challenge or prohibit the adoption of renewable energy solutions, even as barriers for homeowner access to green technology solutions decrease.
 Beyond renewables, smart technologies are more interconnected today than ever, a trend that promises exponential growth over time.
 That means devices like smart thermostats or water heaters are primed more than ever to integrate seamlessly into demand response program strategies.
 Utilities can realize the potential revenue growth that can come from integrating new energy sources under a robust DERMS platform.

 While the challenges presented by a rapidly evolving tech landscape aren’t new, they are growing increasingly complex; finding solutions is becoming more important than ever.
-Whether it’s in enhancing your DER technology strategies or growing your demand response programs, finding the right DERMS solution is critical to managing your intended goals.
+Whether it’s in enhancing your DER technology strategies or growing your demand flexibility programs, finding the right DERMS solution is critical to managing your intended goals.